LispCookbook/cl-cookbook/web.md

 ## Deploying manually

-We can start our executable in a shell and send it to the bakcground (`C-z bg`), or run it inside a `tmux` session.
+We can start our executable in a shell and send it to the background (`C-z bg`), or run it inside a `tmux` session.
 These are not the best but hey, it works©.

 ## Daemonizing, restarting in case of crashes, handling logs with Systemd